topo-gps/ios-manual/en/routes/routes_select.rst

 - *More button*: If you press the more button in the bottom toolbar, a menu will appear from which you can choose the following actions:

   - *Remove from map*: If you press this button, the selected routes will be removed from the map.
+  - *Merge*: If you press this button, the selected routes will be merged into a new route.
+A screen will be displayed in which you can choose a title.
+If you press 'Save' the merged route will be created.